RamSankarTheDeveloper/Question_generation/README.md

 NLP project to generate questions from sentences.

 How to:
-Download the folder.Execute the main.py file in src folder.
-You can try different paragraphs by editing the items in database.
+Download the folder.Execute the 'requirements' file.
+Execute the 'main.py' file which is inside the 'src' folder.
+You can try different paragraphs by editing the items in 'database' folder.